Everything you need to know about Prophet Song, winner of the Booker Prize 2023

 As Paul Lynch becomes the fifth Irish writer to win the Booker Prize, here’s the lowdown on his winning novel, Prophet Song

-Paul Lynch is an internationally acclaimed Irish novelist who has published five novels, winning several awards in the process
+Paul Lynch won the Booker Prize in 2023.
+He is an internationally acclaimed Irish novelist who has published five novels

-Before Prophet Song, which is shortlisted for the Booker Prize 2023, Paul Lynch wrote four novels: Beyond the Sea, Grace, The Black Snow and Red Sky in Morning.
+Before Prophet Song, which is the winner of the Booker Prize 2023, Paul Lynch wrote four novels: Beyond the Sea, Grace, The Black Snow and Red Sky in Morning.
 His third novel, Grace, won the 2018 Kerry Group Irish Novel of the Year and the 2020 Ireland Francophonie Ambassadors’ Literary Award.
 His second novel, The Black Snow, won France’s bookseller prize, Prix Libr’à Nous for Best Foreign Novel.

 Four long years it took to write, through pandemic and normality, through Long Covid and health.
 My son, Elliot, was born just before I began to write, and by the end, he was riding a bike.

 The spewing out of drafts is not for me.
 I write (mostly) five days a week, a few hundred careful words a day, often researching as I go, in a process whereby I edit as I write.
 These days, my first drafts come fairly close to the final one.